Coggon, Iowa

 Coggon is a city in Linn County, Iowa, United States.
 The population was 701 at the time of the 2020 census.
 It is part of the Cedar Rapids Metropolitan Statistical Area.

 History

 Coggon was founded in 1857, and celebrated its sesquicentennial in 2007.
 The town's motto is "The One and Only."
 This is because Coggon, Iowa is the only town named Coggon in the whole world.
 Previously, the motto was "Some bigger, none better."

 Coggon is most well known as the site of the 1953 tornado that damaged much of the northwest portion of the town.
 Coggon is home to The Coggon Rockets baseball and softball teams, which, in 2012 won the Coggon Little League Championship game and took home the title of best softball team west of the Wapsipinicon River.

+Located in Coggan is Robert Kirkpatrick Round Barn, listed on the National Register of Historic Places.